A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: The base model

+As noted by many authors, the cosmic shear analysis consistently give lower values of $S_8$ than the \Planck\ results of Eqs. \ref{equ:S8a}-\ref{equ:S8c}.
+If we crudely combine these estimates, assuming that they are statistically independent, we find $S_8 = 0.773 \pm 0.012$ which is about $3.3\sigma$ lower than the \Planck\ result of Eq. \ref{equ:S8c}\footnote{\GE{For more rigorous combinations of variants of the KiDs and DES Year1 shear surveys see \cite{Joudaki:2020, Asgari:2020, Garcia-Garcia:2021}.
+The analysis of \cite{Garcia-Garcia:2021}, in particular, combines cosmic shear data from DES Year 1 and KiDs-1000, together with the \Planck\ weak lensing map and clustering measurements of galaxies and quasars, to derive the very tight limit of $S_8 = 0.7769 \pm 0.0095$.}}.
+As the cosmic shear surveys have increased in size (and with the addition of galaxy-galaxy and galaxy-galaxy lensing two-point correlation functions), the statistical significance of the $S_8$ tension with the \Planck\ base \LCDM\ expectation has increased.
+It is now unlikely that the $S_8$ discrepancy is simply a statistical fluctuation.

 There are, of course, a number of potential sources of systematic error in both the forward distance scale and weak lensing measurements, which we will not discuss here.
-The key point that we wish to make is that the \Planck\ results are remarkably robust between frequencies, between temperature and polarization and between sky fractions.
+The key point that we wish to make in this paper is that the \Planck\ results are remarkably robust between frequencies, between temperature and polarization and between sky fractions.
 The \Planck\ results are therefore unlikely to be affected by systematic errors to any significant degree.
-If the tensions with the distance scale and weak lensing measurements persist and can be shown to be free of systematic errors, then this will indicate new physics beyond the base \LCDM\ model.
+If the tensions with the distance scale and weak lensing measurements persist, and the measurements can be shown to be free of systematic errors, new physics will be required beyond that assumed in the base \LCDM\ model. }